stratdev3/SimpleW/readme.md

 ### Hooks

-There are some place where SimpleW behaviour can be overrided.
+There are some place where SimpleW behavior can be overridden.

 #### OnBeforeMethod